ionic-team/ionic-docs/docs/api/action-sheet.md

  If you are building an Ionic Angular app, the styles need to be added to a global stylesheet file.
 Read [Style Placement](#style-placement) in the Angular section below for more information.
 :::

+## Accessibility

+Action Sheets are given a `role` of [`dialog`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role).
+In order to align with the ARIA spec, either the `aria-label` or `aria-labelledby` attribute must be set.

+It is strongly recommended that every Action Sheet have the `header` property defined, as Ionic will automatically set `aria-labelledby` to point to the header element.
+However, if you choose not to include a `header`, an alternative is to use the `htmlAttributes` property to provide a descriptive `aria-label` or set a custom `aria-labelledby` value.

 ## Interfaces